 If your valuables are really valuable you may be willing to pay top dollar for the very best home wall safe, and that describes this UL-rated safe which is the most expensive in our ratings.
 AMSEC (American Security), though, has been celebrated for its highly-secure and extremely well-built safes for years and this newer addition to their lineup meets their very high standards.

 First things first.
 It’s UL-rated at Class 350 for one hour; that means it will protect anything inside from roaring flames and will withstand a 30-foot drop (in other words, falling two stories inside a burning and crumbling building) without damage.
 There’s an E5 high-security electronic keypad lock on this AMSEC model, which is far better protection than the solenoid locks used on lesser safes, and the live locking bolt and deadbolts are 1/2” solid steel.
 The thickness of this safe is impressive as well with a ½” 11-gauge pry-secure steel door the highlight.
 A slight downside: the thickness of the safe makes the interior storage area smaller than in some competitors.

 The WFS149E5 is designed to easily fit between 16” o/c wall studs, with pre-drilled anchor holes as well as a built-in flange.
 The one thing to consider, however, is that since the safe is 13½” deep it may not be a good fit for all homes.
 Consulting a professional installer is probably the best idea if you choose this top-of-the-line fireproof wall safe.

-This AMSEC safe is the clear choice of the Groom+Style review team, for those willing to spend extra to ensure their valuables are safe against burglars and fire.
+This AMSEC safe is the clear choice of the Your House Garden review team for those willing to spend extra to ensure their valuables are safe against burglars and fire.